AdobeDocs/release-notes.en/current.md

 ### Fixes in Adobe Analytics {#aa-fixes}

-* Fixed an issue with alerts not being sent and errors displaying when creating new alerts.
+* Fixed an issue with alerts not being sent and errors displaying when creating alerts.
 (AN-263962)
 * Fixed an issue with virtual report suites in Analysis Workspace: Data outside of the date range specified was extracted.
 (AN-263121)
 * Fixed an issue with Workspace projects not opening (timing out.)
 (AN-247248)
 * Fixed an issue with being unable to load report suite usage data under [!UICONTROL Server Call Usage].
 (AN-264215)